KJ Williams: College career

 As a freshman, Williams averaged 7.6 points and 4.7 rebounds per game.
 He set the Murray State single-season field goal percentage record during his freshman season, connecting on 69 percent of his field goal attempts.
 Following the season, he focused on improving his conditioning and adding to his mid-range game.
 Williams averaged 12.7 points and 7.3 rebounds per game as a sophomore, and was named to the First Team All-Ohio Valley Conference (OVC).
 As a junior, Williams averaged 15.6 points and 8.5 rebounds per game.
 He repeated as a First Team All-OVC selection.
 On November 9, 2021, Williams scored 32 points in a 109–77 win against Cumberland.
 On February 10, 2022, he scored a career-high 39 points in a 73–62 win against Tennessee State.
 Williams had 30 points on 12-for-19 shooting and five rebounds on February 24, in a 76–43 win over Belmont to claim the OVC regular season title.

 At the close of the 2021–22 season, Williams was named first-team All-OVC for the third consecutive year, as well as OVC Player of the Year.
 As a senior, he averaged 18 points, 8.4 rebounds and 1.4 steals per game.

 On March 24, 2022, Williams declared for the 2022 NBA draft while maintaining his college eligibility and entered the transfer portal.
 On May 5, 2022, he transferred to LSU for his final season of eligibility, following coach Matt McMahon from Murray State.
 Williams scored 16 points in a 77–56 loss to Tennessee on January 21, 2023, and passed the 2,000-point mark.

+Professional career

+Oklahoma City Blue (2023–2024)

+After going undrafted in the 2023 NBA draft, Williams joined the Oklahoma City Thunder for the 2023 NBA Summer League and on October 18, 2023, he signed with them.
+However, he was waived the next day and on October 31, he joined the Oklahoma City Blue.

+Promitheas Patras (2024–2025)

+On August 10, 2024, Williams signed with Promitheas Patras of the Greek Basket League.

+Boulazac Basket Dordogne (2025–present)

+On July 4, 2025, he signed with Boulazac Basket Dordogne of the LNB Pro A.